ordina-jworks/ordina-jworks.github.io/_posts/2019-08-23-test-design.md

 The disadvantage of this approach becomes clear when you need to refactor some classes.
 If you move logic from one class to another, or even multiple other classes, you need to create new tests to test each of those classes, if you want to keep your 'one class means one test class' strategy.

-In performing such a refactoring we should not need to change any test because we are not adding or changing any functionality, only moving logic around.
+In performing such a refactoring we should not need to change any tests because we are not adding or changing any functionality, only moving logic around.
 However, if we want to keep our *design* of having a test class for each production class, we need to refactor our tests as well.

 Even if we don't want to keep this design, our tests will have to be modified because chances are big that the API of our production code changed.